szimonisz/biscuit-wifi/README.md

 - Gravity xyz values (m/s^2)
 - Quaternion wxyz values (qW,qX,qY,qZ)

+If a set of values are unecessary, simply comment out their respective sprintf statement.

 ## udp-recv.c:

 A C program that sniffs a user-specified port (4210 by default) for UDP packets, parses and displays them as a string.
 Enables the user to access and observe the orientation data sets provided by the Biscuit in real time - over a Wifi connection.